agoutsmedt/ejhet_quanti_method/paper/gdoc.md

 publication.
 There are clear reasons to incorporate citation studies into historical research.
-Beyond tracing diffusion, highly cited papers tend to be more visible and attract greater engagement---a dynamic that reflects the well-known Matthew effect.
+Beyond tracing diffusion, highly cited papers tend to be more visible and attract greater engagement---a dynamic that reflects the well-known Matthew effect [@mertonMatthew1968].
 Recent work also shows that citations influence reading behavior and perceptions of quality: highly cited papers are more likely to be read thoroughly and treated as significant intellectual contributions [@teplitskiyHow2022].

 Historians routinely discuss scientific influence and recognition using proxies such as major grants, prizes, and honors.
 For example, Sent's